MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## TOSTRING([bool])

-converts boolean to a string - "True" or "False"
+Converts boolean to a string - "True" or "False".

 **Parameters:**